netbox-community/ansible_modules/docs/plugins/netbox_provider_network_module.rst

 ..
 Description

-- Creates, updates or removes virtual chassis from NetBox
+- Creates, updates or removes provider networks from NetBox

 ..
 Aliases